Generation of structure-guided pMHC-I libraries using Diffusion Models: Data and Methods

 \subsection{Dataset}

-We selected 189 peptide-MHC Class I crystal structures from the Protein Data Bank (PDB) \cite{Berman2003}, with coverage of 20 human HLA alleles (accessed 23-04-2025) with peptides of length 9-11 amino acids.
-Structures were selected with resolution $\leq3.5$Å with the aim to capture hydrogen bonds and van der Waals interactions $\leq3.5$Å \cite{wlodawer2018}.
-We excluded any structures with missing peptide residues, non-standard amino acids, or incomplete annotations of the HLA.
+We collected 189 peptide--MHC class~I crystal structures from the Protein Data Bank (PDB) \cite{Berman2003}, covering 27 distinct human HLA alleles, accessed 23~April~2025.
+Only peptides of length 9--11 amino acids were included.
+Structures were required to have crystallographic resolution $\leq 3.5$~\AA, providing sufficient detail to resolve hydrogen bonds and van der Waals contacts typically observed at this distance threshold.
+We excluded structures containing missing peptide residues, non-standard amino acids, incomplete HLA annotations, or redundant complexes of identical peptide--allele pairs with a final set of 119 pMHC structures (Supplementary Table~\ref{table:MHCPDBs}).